Built on Experience

 4 There is no assurance this objective will be met.

 5 As of March 15, 2018.
 There is no guarantee of future distributions or that distributions will be paid at all.
 Due to the high levels of investment costs and fees incurred during the REIT's initial phase, distributions will not be fully covered by cash flows from operating activities and will be paid from expense waivers, borrowings and offering proceeds.
-For the nine months ended Sept.
-30, 2017, approximately 49 percent of cash distributions were covered by operating cash flow and 51 percent were funded by offering proceeds.
-For the year ended Dec.
-31, 2017 and 2016, approximately 30 and 0 percent of distributions were covered by operating cash flow and were 100 percent funded by offering proceeds.
-Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors' overall return and may be dilutive.
-Please see the REIT's financial filings on sec.gov to get a detailed view of the performance metrics.
+For the three months ended March 31, 2018, approximately 39 percent of cash distributions were covered by operating cash flow and 61 percent were funded by offering proceeds.
+For the years ended Dec.
+31, 2017 and 2016, approximately 30 and 0 percent of distributions were covered by operating cash flow and 70 and 100 percent were funded by offering proceeds, respectively.
+Distributions paid from sources other than operating cash flow, now and in the future, are not sustainable, can reduce investors’ overall return and may be dilutive to future shareholders.
+Please see the REIT’s financial filings on sec.gov to get a detailed view of the performance metrics.

 6 In no event will more than 5 percent of the weighted average of all share classes of the outstanding shares be redeemed in any 12-month period.
 Redemption price is determined by the share redemption plan in the prospectus at the time of redemption.
 The REIT may modify, suspend or terminate the redemption plan at any time.